QinMing/d3-sankey-with-highlighting/README.md

 Link: [QinMing.github.io/sankey](http://QinMing.github.io/sankey)

 This diagram shows the survival statistics of the Titanic disaster.
 The thickness of ribbons (links) represents the number of people.
-When you move the mouse over nodes or links, the specific portion of data will be highlighted from end to end, and the data can be read from the tooltips.
-Double click on the diagram to turn off rich tooltips.
+- Move the mouse over nodes or links.
+The specific portion will be highlighted from end to end.
+- Double click on the diagram to turn off rich tooltips.
+- Drag the rectangles to move them.

 This visualization was developed by [Ming Qin](//github.com/QinMing), based on [D3 Sankey plugin](http://bost.ocks.org/mike/sankey/) wrote by [Mike Bostock](//github.com/mbostock) (<mike@ocks.org>).

 ## Features of the Visualization